Korrd/challenge-blue-green/README.md

 ## Introduction

+In the past, most deployment methods required the site or app to go into maintenance mode or altogether offline in order to get updated.
+This used to be inconvenient for the user, as he can't use our service during such window.

+Historically, such maintenance windows used to be performed during off-hours, but as services become more _mission-critical_ or are provided across the globe, such practices become less and less acceptable, as there are no off-hours any more.

+Also, if something went wrong, a rollback might require the old version to be re-uploaded or restored from an out-of-site backup, adding up to the total downtime and also to the unhappiness of the user base.

-After a lot of research in the subject, I came across Mr. Martin Fowler's blog.
-It seems he had the exact same problem I was presented with.
+So, having considered that, I began my research into the matter, and after some time, I came across Mr. Martin Fowler's blog.
+It seems he has had the exact same problem I was presented with.
 Namely, **how to perform Continuous Delivery without having to put the site on maintenance mode, or stopping the service altogether while doing so**.

-His approach was quite simple, yet elegant:
+**His approach was quite simple, yet elegant:**

-**By having two production machines running the exact same version of our app, only one of them being live at any given moment handling all user requests and traffic while the other is idle, the new version of our app could be deployed to the idle machine**, which is accessible on a different address and/or port, **without interrupting the users from accessing our service.**
+>**By having two production machines running the exact same version of our app, only one of them being live at any given moment handling all user requests and traffic while the other is idle, the new version of our app could be deployed to the idle machine**, which is accessible on a different address and/or port, **without interrupting the users from accessing our service.**

-Whenever it was required that the new version went **LIVE**, this could be easily accomplished by just redirecting traffic from the live to the idle machine _while allowing all active requests to gracefully finish_.
+>Whenever it was required that the new version went **LIVE**, this could be easily accomplished by just redirecting traffic from the live to the idle machine _while allowing all active requests to gracefully finish_.
 That way, the moment the switch is made, all new requests are handled by the now LIVE machine, while the now IDLE one is in the process of being drained.

 **This is accomplished by having a proxy, which is exposed to the Internet and receives all traffic, to direct it to the appropriate machine by knowing which one is currently LIVE and which one, IDLE.**

-The technique is called Blue/Green Deployment (also Red/Black or A/B), and in this article, we **are** going to implement such technique.
+The technique is called Blue/Green Deployment (also Red/Black or A/B), and in this article, we are going to implement it.

 ----------